agnivade/agnivade.github.io/_posts/2017-12-14-shrinking-aws-volume.md

 18. Detach both volumes.

-19. Attach the `new-volume` to your original machine.
+19. Attach the `new-volume` to your original machine, and mount it as your boot device (/dev/sda1).

 20. Login to the machine.
 You will see that the hostname is set to the machine from where you created the volume.
 We need to set to the original hostname.